bulbulhossenbd/CreditCardView-1/README.md

 inputCardFragment.setListPurchaseOptions(getList(), 230.0);
 ```

-You must set the pages order and provide a purchase options list, for test you can create a fake list like the sample app:
+You must set the pages order and provide a purchase options list, to test you can create a fake list like the sample app:

 ```java
 private List<PurchaseOption> getStubList() {